-It has been found that the most common causes of spinal stenosis are the pain, numbness and tingling in legs due to which patient experience pain while standing or walking.
+It has been found that the most common causes of spinal stenosis are the pain.
+The numbness and tingling in legs due to which patient experience pain while standing or walking.
 The pain in legs and numbness may inhibit while walking and the patient’s spine may lose the lumbar curve and it looks like flat.
 This occurs as we tend to bend over slightly while walking up hills and the causes may be less going uphill and worse going down.
 The patient will find relief while sitting or bending forward.

-The herniated disc is a major cause of spinal stenosis as the soft cushions act as shock absorbers between the patient’s vertebrae.
+The herniated disc is a major cause of spinal stenosis.
+As the soft cushions act as shock absorbers between the patient’s vertebrae.
 The cracks in a patient’s disc exterior also allow some of the soft inner material to escape and the spinal cords are pressed.

 Spinal injuries such as car accidents can cause dislocations or fractures of one or more vertebrae.
 Wear and tear that has been caused by osteoarthritis on the spinal bones can also prompt the formation of bone spurs that grow into the patient’s spinal canal.
 The bone disease which usually affects adults can also cause bone overgrowth in the spine.